MelissaD2601/Sort-and-Stream/README.md

 ## User Story

-As a movie watcher
+As a movie watcher<br />
-I want to search for a movie by title
+I want to search for a movie by title<br />
-So that I know where I am able to stream the movie
+So that I know where I am able to stream the movie<br />

 ## Description